Quinos2003/RealTimeConnect/README.md

 The directory structure of the project is as follows:

 RealTimeConnect/          # Main project directory

-  ├── RealTimeConnect/     # Django project settings and configuration

-  ├── webcam/              # Django app directory
+  ├── RealTimeConnect/     # Django project settings and configuration ├── webcam/              # Django app directory
   │   ├── templates/       # HTML template files
   │   ├── static/          # Static files (JavaScript, CSS, images)
   │   ├── consumers.py     # Django Channels WebSocket consumer
   │   ├── routing.py       # WebSocket routing configuration

-  │   ├── views.py         # Django views for the webcam app'
+  │   ├── views.py         # Django views for the webcam app
   │   └── urls.py          # URL configuration for the webcam app
   ├── README.md            # Project README file
   └── requirements.txt     # Project dependencies

-Please note that the actual file and directory structure of your project may vary slightly based on your specific setup.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.